python/devguide/garbage_collector.rst

    cause objects that will be in an inconsistent state to be resurrected or reached by some python functions invoked from the callbacks.
-In addition, weak references that also are part of the unreachable set (the object and its weak reference are in a cycles that are unreachable) need to be cleaned immediately, without executing the callback.
+In addition, weak references that also are part of the unreachable set (the object and its weak reference are in cycles that are unreachable) need to be cleaned immediately, without executing the callback.
 Otherwise it will be triggered later, when the ``tp_clear`` slot is called, causing havoc.
 Ignoring the weak reference's callback is fine because both the object and the weakref are going away, so it's